Dong Puno Live

-Dong Puno Live was a Philippine talk show on ABS-CBN.
-It aired from February 2, 1995 to December 30, 2000 and from August 28, 2003 to June 29, 2005.
+Dong Puno Live was a Philippine talk show broadcast by ABS-CBN.
+Hosted by Dong Puno, it aired from February 2, 1995 to April 5, 2000 and from August 28, 2003 to June 29, 2005, replacing Gus Abelgas Nag-Uulat.

 Hosts

 Veteran broadcaster and respected commentator Atty.
 Dong Puno and Doris Bigornia take viewers to a deeper and more involved discussion of the hottest issue of every week.
 They dig into no-nonsense banter because they believe the country's problems cannot be addressed just by an outburst of words and emotion.